Cabbage – Balkan

 Cabbages are the most commonly grown member of the brassica family.
 They generally do extremely well in our cool, moist climate provided that plenty of compost or ripened manure is available.
 Thus they are not really suitable for growing under protection as they dislike extreme heat during the summer.
-The only time I grow them in a tunnel or greenhouse is in later winter/early spring.
+In fact, the only time I grow them in a tunnel or greenhouse is in later winter/early spring.

 Soil and site

 Cabbages are greedy plants and therefore require a high level of soil fertility.
-Composted manure should be incorporated a few weeks prior to planting.
+Moreover, composted manure should be incorporated a few weeks prior to planting.

-The pH level of the soil should be above 6.5, otherwise it should be corrected either in the form of calcified seaweed or ground limestone.
-Also an acid soil may encourage the spread of clubroot.
+Also, the pH level of the soil should be above 6.5, otherwise it should be corrected either in the form of calcified seaweed or ground limestone.
+In fact, an acid soil may encourage the spread of clubroot.

 The first sowing can be done in early April.
 A second sowing can be made in late May for planting out 4 weeks after sowing.

 The spacing of the plants determines the final size of the head.
-If lots of small cabbages are required plant them closer.
+Therefore, if lots of small cabbages are required plant them closer.

 I usually space the plants 45 x 45cm apart.

 Cabbages require a firm soil.
-The transplants should be well watered before transplanting.
-They should be planted firmly with a trowel or dibber.
-Regular hoeing will control weed growth whilst stimulating plant vigour.
+Also, the transplants should be well watered before transplanting.
+As they require a firm soil they should be planted very firmly with a trowel or dibber.
+Additionally, regular hoeing will control weed growth whilst stimulating plant vigour.